EmmieBessems/VanGogh_palette_timeline/src/index.md

   };

   const paintingsImages = parseDates(paintingsRawImages)
-  // For now change the index of the second F25 manually to make it match the first (should think of an automated way to fix this!!) paintingsImages[41].index = 6;
+  // For now change the index of the second F25 manually to make it match the first paintingsImages[41].index = 6;

   // A filtered dataset based on the pigment analysis radio choice